Bob Moses (musician)

-Bob Moses (born January 28, 1948) is an American jazz drummer.
+Robert Laurence Moses (born January 28, 1948) is an American jazz drummer.

 Biography

 He was born in New York, United States.
 Moses played with Roland Kirk in 1964–65 while he was still a teenager.
 In 1966, he and Larry Coryell formed The Free Spirits, a jazz fusion ensemble, and from 1967 to 1969 he played in Gary Burton's quartet, including drumming for the Grammy-nominated album Gary Burton Quartet in Concert.
-He played on the landmark 1967 Burton album A Genuine Tong Funeral, but due to creative disputes with the album's composer Carla Bley the drummer was credited as "Lonesome Dragon".
+He played on the landmark 1967 Burton album A Genuine Tong Funeral, but due to creative disputes with the album's composer Carla Bley, he was credited as "Lonesome Dragon".
 Moses and Bley would later reconcile and he became a vocal booster for her music.